animatedmax/spring-data-geode/src/main/markdown/reference/function-annotations.md

 <div class="paragraph">

-Alternatively, you can set the `pdx-read-serialized` attribute to `true` for a {data-store-name} cache client application, as follows:
+Alternatively, you can set the `pdx-read-serialized` attribute to `true` for a GemFire cache client application, as follows:

 </div>